 For disabled students (provided that disability is documented) + 10 points

-Participating in mobility where being a citizen: -10 point
+Participating in mobility in the country of citizenship: -10 point

-- The transcript of the student should meet the minimum requirements at the application stage.
+- The transcript of the student should meet the minimum requirements at the application.

 - In the determination of the grade point average, the latest transcript of the student is used.

-- While using the up-to-date transcript issued by the higher education institution of the student (where the elections are made) is the rule, the students, who applies in the first semester of the higher education institution at the graduate or PhD level, when a transcript at that institution has not come into existence yet, use the graduation grade they received in the prior higher education stage.
+- Using the current transcript issued by the higher education institution of the student (where the elections are made) is the rule.
+The students, who apply in their first semester at the higher education institution at the graduate or Ph.D. cycle, when their transcript at that institution has not been prepared yet, can use the graduation grade they received in the prior higher education cycle.

-- Similarly, grade point averages (received from prior higher education institution) of the students, who are transferred from other higher education institution through undergraduate transfer or external transfer and not having a transcript in that higher education institution that will make the selection, are taken into consideration.
+- Similarly, grade point averages (received from prior higher education institution) of the students, who are transferred from other higher education institutions through internal transfer or external transfer and do not have a transcript in that higher education institution that will provide a selection data, are taken into consideration.